 Why Learning by Taste?
 I chose Learning by Taste because it speaks to how I feel I experience the world.
 I consider myself a life-long-learner; I always have a subject of the moment that I am a little obsessed with and spend all my time reading about.
-The subjects are always related to food, some examples include: permaculture vegetable gardens and backyard chickens (6 hens in a San Francisco backyard!), pickling and fermenting, canning, foraging for wild foods, the healing properties of herbs, raw vegan food and gluten free baking, to name a few.
-Moreover, when I travel, it is the food culture that I can tap into most easily to connect with the people I meet and learn about the local culture.
-I can typically hold my own in a conversation with anyone about the native plants in their country and the preparations of their national dishes, because I have such a broad foundation of food and agriculture knowledge and a genuine interest in what they’re saying.
-Finally, I felt the title was fitting as it describes my experience in culinary school thus far and I intend to write about those experiences here.
-So much of what we learn in my Thai Cuisine course is difficult to describe with words, so the course leans heavily on taste memory to guide learning and develop skills.
+The subjects are always related to food, some examples include: permaculture vegetable gardens and backyard chickens (I had 6 hens in a San Francisco backyard!), pickling and fermenting, canning, foraging for wild foods, the healing properties of herbs, raw vegan food and gluten free baking, to name a few.
+Moreover, when I travel, it is the food culture that I can tap into most easily to connect with the people I meet.
+I can typically hold my own in conversations about native plants and the preparations of local dishes, because I have a broad foundation of food and agriculture knowledge and love researching world cuisine.
+Finally, I felt the title was fitting as it describes my experience in culinary school, which is when I started this blog.
+So much of what we learned about Thai Cuisine was difficult to describe with words, so the course leaned heavily on taste memory to guide learning and develop skills.

 I started Learning by Taste to share and document what I’m learning about food through travel, culinary school and home cooking.
 I think for people who really love their time in the kitchen, the recipes we make are so much more than a set of instructions.
 For cooks, recipes are autobiographical.
 When we look back at the recipes we’ve made, we think of so much more than just the food.
 We think of the stories of our lives, of where we were and who we were with and what we were feeling inspired by.

 In addition to recording memories, I also want to use this space to document my recipes.
 This is something I desperately need to improve because typically I write nothing down.
 I’m always trying new things and experimenting in the kitchen, so I cycle through recipes quickly.
 What I’m cooking now is very different from what I was cooking a year ago.
 Mostly I stop making recipes because I’m so excited to learn in the kitchen and inspiration has drawn me in a new direction.
-But I don’t want to forget about my everyday salad dressing from 2011 or that Moroccan Lemon Chicken recipe that blew my boyfriend’s socks off.
+But I don’t want to forget about my everyday salad dressing from 2011 or that vegan passionfruit cheesecake recipe that blew my best friend's socks off.
 I want to remember those stories and recipes and share them here, to hopefully inspire others to spend time in the kitchen creating their own meals and memories.